Skip to main content

 Currently, it can be difficult for workers to bring successful claims against their employers for harassment they experience at work by customers or other third parties.
 The Equality Act 2010 used to provide specific protection but those provisions were repealed in 2013.

-The Bill will re-introduce employers' liabillity for third party harassment and this will extend to harassment for all nine protected characteristics in the Equality Act.
+The Bill will re-introduce employers' liability for third party harassment and this will extend to harassment for all nine protected characteristics in the Equality Act.
 Employers will be liable for any harassment and will only be able to successfully defend claims if they can show they've take ‘all reasonable steps’ to prevent it.

 Requirement to publish action plays to reduce gender pay gap